NLnetLabs/krill/README.md

 In this release we introduce an API to set up CAs, and signed objects such as ROAs in bulk.

+API Changes:

+We removed the repository next update time from the stats and metrics output.
+It was inaccurate (usually 8 hours off), and not very informative.
+More useful metrics are still provided: last exchange and last successful exchange.
+If these times differ, then there is an issue that may need attention.

 ## 0.12.0 'Crickets'